formacionciudadana/web-ciudadania/content/authors/martin/_index.md

 ---
 # Display name
-title: Macarena Sánchez
+title: Martin Venegas

 # Is this the primary user of the site?
 superuser: false

-weight: 20

 # Role/position
-role: Coordinadora
+role: Ayudante

 # Organizations/Affiliations
 organizations:
-- name: Universidad Diego Portales
+- name: "Instituto Nacional de Estadísticas"
   url: ""

 # Short bio (displayed in user profile at end of posts)